maglietti/QB-OrderTrackingGuide/createProducts.md

 Ok, almost done with the Products table.
 Our last step is to take a look what is there and update that pesky wrong product name!
 Start by clicking the the Products table icon to view the homepage for this table.

-TODO
-{: .label .label-red}
 Screenshot

-TODO
 {: .label .label-red}

 Provide the instructions to edit the product name here and remove them from the order form design page.

-TODO
 {: .label .label-red}

 Summary
+{: .label .label-red}

 [Next](createOrders.html){: .btn .btn-purple }